aktos-io/mcu-debug/setup-environment.md

 # Description

-Whether Windows, Linux or any other OS, you need the followings:
+Whether you use Windows, Linux or any other OS, you need the following tools:

 1. Debugger server:
   an application that will forward requests to/from STM32 and